 Years ago, between the tawdriness of a pawn shop and the rarefied world of the high end auction houses, there was a gap when it came to selling your jewelry.
-Circa (415 Madison Avenue, 19th floor, 212-486-6013) has filled that gap.
+Circa (530 7th Avenue, Space 530, 212-486-6013) has filled that gap.
 Circa understands that most jewelry boxes contain far more ordinary jewelry than statement-making stunners.
 Pawn shops are indiscreet and auction houses seek only stunners so where can you turn treasures into cash?
 Bring them all to Circa.

 Owner and founder Jeffrey Singer and his associates are renowned for their expertise and courteous discreet service.
 They look for diamonds, fine jewelry and watches.
 I spent time with Singer and his director of brand management, Natasha Cornstein.
 They sat me in a private room and showed me some recently purchased items.
 Some were dazzling and others surprisingly ordinary, yet they all fetched what I thought were extraordinary prices.
 One 16″ Cartier Alhambra Necklace brought its owner $4,000.
 A pair of David Webb scallop shaped ear clips with diamonds yielded $7,500.
 Original packaging and paperwork increase the value of your jewelry.